Love love LOVE this recipe. Delicious Anzac Biscuits with the perfect chewy centres.

 We remember our soldiers who served on April 25th with a public holiday and commemorative services held across both countries with the red poppy being the symbol of this day of remembrance.

-Interestingly the term ANZAC is protected under Australian Law and cannot be used without permission – the Anzac Biscuit is generally exempt from this however you cannot refer to them as a Cookie and you have to generally stick to the general recipe!
-Who knew?
-I am not sure if this same Law applies in New Zealand.
+Interestingly the term ANZAC is protected under Australian Law & New Zealand Law and cannot be used without permission – the Anzac Biscuit is generally exempt from this however you cannot refer to them as a Cookie and you have to stick to the general recipe!

 Pin It – Anzac Biscuits